-While the assessment is done based on the final Written Report submitted, all the stages are equally significant.
-They synchronize the student's choice of topic, planning, actions, research, and finally, the execution.
+While the Assessment is based on the final Written Report submitted, all the stages are equally significant.
+They synchronize the student's choice of topic, planning, actions, research, and execution.

 This Engagement Activity aims to encourage and bridge the gap between active and reflective engagement.
 For instance, a global political issue that has caught your attention can be investigated on a local level by you.
 This can be done by engaging with primary sources and relating this information with concepts learned in the classroom before compiling it as a report.

-The report is marked out of 20 using the assessment criteria laid out by the IB.
-You may want to go through this section on the Assessment Criteria to get a better feel of the level descriptors for Global Politics IA first-hand.
+The Report is marked out of 20 using the assessment criteria laid out by the IB.
+You should go through this section on the Assessment Criteria to get a better feel of the level descriptors for Global Politics IA first-hand.

 The Engagement Activity should be approached in parts:

-Now that you have a pretty good idea about the IB Global Politics IA let us jump straight into the different components of your Engagement Activity in detail.
+Now that you have a pretty good idea about the IB Global Politics IA let us go into the different components of your Engagement Activity in detail.
 The following sections will give you a detailed insight into the various stages of your workflow.

-Getting your Research Question right is a challenge you cannot avoid.
+Getting your Research Question right is a challenge you must take seriously.
 A clear and specific Political Issue makes way for appropriate engagement and can make or break your IA.
-Selecting an issue of interest is vital as you need to justify your choice in your report via a particular engagement.
+Selecting an issue of interest is vital as you need to justify your choice in your report via a separate meeting.
 To ensure your work is as honest as possible, do lots of preliminary research beforehand.

 A basic outline of this stage should look like this:

 This stage requires proper background research.
-The IB states that the political issue should affect a community or society the student has some involvement with or experiences in.
+The IB states that the political issue should affect a community or society in which the student has some involvement or experiences.
 That is not to say you can't select an issue not directly relating to you or your local community.
 For instance, you wish to dig deeper into the area of Human Rights in the context of an exploited/wronged female community on the other side of the world.
 Here you can show your experiential perspective by working and engaging with an NGO that is closely working for the cause of this community.

 We have prepared a list of IB Global Politics Engagement Activity ideas to get the ball rolling.
 Skip to this section to get your creative juices flowing!